eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 {% photo /media/2015-12/doom2/slade25-lift3.png Map showing the side lines split in half %}

-The secret is that I cut the wall in half!
+I cut the wall in half!
 You're actually seeing the left edge and right edge of a "round part", mashed together in the middle.
-Doom is paletted, so a lot of textures can be spliced together like this without leaving an obvious seam.
-You can use the same trick to stretch `METAL2` across a diagonal wall:
+A lot of Doom's gritty textures can be spliced together like this without leaving an obvious seam.
+The same trick can stretch `METAL2` across a diagonal wall:

 {% photo /media/2015-12/doom2/slade37-diagonal-metal.png Line-splitting trick used to make neat diagonal walls %}

-Here I split the wall into _three_ segments.
-If you look very closely at the rivets, you can see where I did it, but the effect at a glance is still pretty nice.
+Here I cut the wall into _three_ segments.
+If you look very closely, the gaps between the rivets are a little inconsistent, but the effect at a glance is still pretty nice.
 Of course, if you do this, you never want to use auto-align near those walls, and you'll have to redo it if you change the geometry later.
-So probably best left for last.
+Probably best left for last.

 ### Detailing

 You can also use textures to break up the monotony of a long wall.
-Most textures in Doom have some kind of variant you can use for this.
+Most of Doom's textures have one or two variants that you can use for this.
 Take my lava chasm room, which has `STARGR2` all the way around.
 I can make that more interesting just by plopping in a few vertices and changing parts of the wall to the sister texture `STARGR1`.

 {% photo /media/2015-12/doom2/slade38-texture-variation1.png Really monotonous wall %}
 {% photo /media/2015-12/doom2/slade39-texture-variation2.png Slightly less monotonous wall %}